THE SELF ACTUALIZATION REALIZATION

 I arrived in the United Kingdom as a “child of the universe” (straight from Woodstock) without a plan and five hundred dollars to my name.
 But, I had a trumpet!
 And I had my love to keep me warm!
 And the timbre of my tenacity prevailed as I penetrated the depths of parliamentary etiquette in order to avoid the humiliation of deportation.
 A mere ocean hadn’t posed an obstacle, keeping me from the woman I intended to marry, and so I wasn’t about to let a few international treaties get in my way.
 I approached a member of the British Parliament who had influence, and whose name was Dennis Dover.
 He answered to the name “Den”.
 “DEN!”
 Unfortunately, I heard, “Ben!”
 “BEN!”… and I addressed my letter to him c/o Parliament: “Mr. Ben Dover, MP.
 House of Parliament, Westminster, London.”
 And so… three huge gentlemen from Scotland Yard arrived with little ceremony, and an overwhelming abundance of intimidation to “escort me” to the airport.
 There followed much posturing, and groveling and they agreed to allow me to remain in the country through the weekend provided that by Monday morning I held a certificate of marriage to a loyal British subject in my most unworthy hands.
 Irene and I were married the very next day.
 The magistrate who married us was a Benny Goodman fan, and so my father’s notoriety from that infamous trumpet section carried the day for us.

 July 2014 FW Reunion The question arose as to whether we should perform or not: Irene and I share the belief that music is therapeutic and at this stage of our lives, we need all of the therapy we can get.
 As a group, the Pennsylvanians have a shared experience that has been meaningful throughout most of our lives.
 I’ve always believed in the philosophy: As long as you are not infringing on the rights of others “If it feels good…Do it! ” We are what we are.
 The reality is that many of us are products of the Woodstock generation…aging hippies…or not.
-Certainly, we’re not as good as we once were, but we can be more like we are now than we were then.
+Certainly, we’re not as good as we once were, but we’re more like we are now than we were then.
 We don’t expect to sound like we once did, but we sing anyway.
 In the shower, in the church choir, in the car, on the highway with a sign saying, “Will sing for food.”
 It begins with a breath; a rumble in the chest and it erupts from the depths of our very soul.
 (Or was that just gas?)
 If others can stand to listen to us, no matter the cacophony that very well may assault any sense of musical decency; who are we to deny them the renderings from the depths of our musical depravity.